Sustainable hygiene – Our measures to reduce and offset greenhouse gas emissions

 COMPANY-RELATED

 In addition to a wide range of reduction measures, DR.SCHNELL GmbH & Co.
 KGaA offsets its company-related emissions annually through climate protection certificates.
-To this end, we work with the sustainability consultancy FokusZukunft, which provides a seal and further information on a project-specific landing page as proof of the annual offset.
+To this end, we work with the sustainability consultancy FokusZukunft, which provides a seal as proof of the annual offset.
 Further details on the assessment basis, calculation standard, excluded emissions, emission reduction measures, type of compensation, and specific compensation projects can be found further down this page.

 PRODUCT-RELATED